Prohibited Japanese symbol indicating prohibition.

 Eñin 🈲 japanese “prohibited” button emoji eo aen introduced in Emoji E0.6 eo aen supported across all major platforms including iOS, Android, Windows, and macOS.

-Eñin 🈲 japanese “prohibited” button emoji eo aen belongs to the Anuanua category, specifically in the Alphanumeric Symbols subcategory.
+Eñin 🈲 japanese “prohibited” button emoji eo aen belongs to the Anuanua category, specifically in the Tango Alfanumerik subcategory.

 | Unicode Name | Squared CJK Unified Ideograph-7981 |